Red fox: Fur

 The winter fur is dense, soft, silky and relatively long.
 For the northern foxes, the fur is very long, dense and fluffy, but it is shorter, sparser and coarser in southern forms.
 Among northern foxes, the North American varieties generally have the silkiest guard hairs, while most Eurasian red foxes have coarser fur.
 The fur in "thermal windows" areas such as the head and the lower legs is kept dense and short all year round, while fur in other areas changes with the seasons.
 The foxes actively control the peripheral vasodilation and peripheral vasoconstriction in these areas to regulate heat loss.
 There are three main colour morphs; red, silver/black and cross (see Mutations).
 In the typical red morph, their coats are generally bright reddish-rusty with yellowish tints.
 A stripe of weak, diffuse patterns of many brown-reddish-chestnut hairs occurs along the spine.
 Two additional stripes pass down the shoulder blades, which, together with the spinal stripe, form a cross.
 The lower back is often a mottled silvery colour.
 The flanks are lighter coloured than the back, while the chin, lower lips, throat and front of the chest are white.
 The remaining lower surface of the body is dark, brown or reddish.
 During lactation, the belly fur of vixens may turn brick red.
 The upper parts of the limbs are rusty reddish, while the paws are black.
 The frontal part of the face and upper neck is bright brownish-rusty red, while the upper lips are white.
 The backs of the ears are black or brownish-reddish, while the inner surface is whitish.
 The top of the tail is brownish-reddish, but lighter in colour than the back and flanks.
 The underside of the tail is pale grey with a straw-coloured tint.
 A black spot, the location of the supracaudal gland, is usually present at the base of the tail.
 The tip of the tail is white.

 Colour morphs

-Atypical colouration in red foxes usually represents stages toward full melanism, and mostly occurs in cold regions.
+Atypical colouration in the red fox usually represents stages toward full melanism, and mostly occurs in cold regions.